 I heard you the other day.
 Telling yourself that you shouldn’t expect to be thanked because this is what you signed up for – it’s your job, your role, your purpose – so get on with it.
 I saw you too, sitting on the front porch, trying to enjoy a cup of tea (that you had to make yourself) – but it sat on the table next to you getting cold while you berated yourself for having a pity party celebrating just how unappreciated you are by those you love the most, for whom you’d give the world… for whom you do give the world, and they never even seem to notice.

-How I wish I could be part of those conversations you have with yourself.
+How I wish I could be part of those conversations you have with yourself, especially when you are feeling unappreciated.
 How I wish I was sitting next to you on the front porch, sharing that cup of tea with you… I would speak words soft and gentle.
 I would remind you that we all want to feel appreciated.
 Your desire for thanks and appreciation is not unreasonable or selfish.
-Your longing for that grateful touch, or smile, or word is something we all long for.
+Your longing for that grateful touch, smile, or word is something we all long for.
 When others show us appreciation we know that we are valued, and we are encouraged to believe that the things we do hold meaning.
-This is true for all of us, in every space, and can come from anywhere; through our co-workers at the office or the store, through our friends at the park, through our spouses and family at the dinner table.
+This is true for all of us, in every space, and can come from anywhere; through our co-workers at the office or the store, through our friends at the park, and through our spouses and family at the dinner table.

 Don’t let that tea get cold while you scold yourself for wanting to be thanked…

-ps – if you want to learn more about the symptoms of feeling un-appreciated, how it can affect us, and how to deal with it.
-Have a read here ..
-Put on the kettle, let’s have a cup of tea.
+ps – if you want to learn more about the symptoms of feeling unappreciated, how it can affect us, and how to deal with it.
+Have a read here.
+Put on the kettle, and let’s have a cup of tea.